te9c/KFD-homework/README.md

-# Homeworks for Kotlin fullstack developer.
+# Homeworks for Kotlin fullstack developer